clarahohohoho/hardwarezone_scraper/README.md

 # hardwarezone_scraper

-An automated scraper that scrapes the hardwarezone forums.
+An automatic scraper for hardwarezone forums.

 ## Parameters